bwestrich/tdd-spock/README.md

  When using where tables, add a comment column as the first column and use it in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).

-##Put expected values at end of where table
+##Put expected values (outputs) at end of where table
+ When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).

+##Separate inputs and expected with a double vertical bar ('||')
  When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SpecifyClassUnderTestSpec`).